Veterans' Real Property Tax Exemptions

 Village and city taxes are also exempted at local option.
 Veterans who live in incorporated villages or in the City of Glen Cove or Long Beach should contact their municipal clerk or assessor.

+WHO IS ELIGIBLE?
 The property may be exempted if the owner is a veteran or unremarried surviving spouse.
 If there is no unremarried surviving spouse, the veteran's surviving dependent father, mother or minor children may also be eligible under certain conditions.

 Gold Star Parents, who are the parents of a child who died in the line of duty while serving in the United States Armed Forces during a period of war, are also eligible for the Alternative Veterans' Exemption.